-FakeClients.com/UX is an easy-to-use, free tool for beginning UX designers to practice their user experience design skills.
+FakeClients' UX design brief generator is one of the most-used tools for beginning UX designers to practice their user experience design skills.
 Using the UX design brief generator you can generate prompts that you can work on as if they were real clients.
 Use these prompts to practice, fill up your portfolio or prepare for a job interview.
-To generate your first prompt, simply click the "Start" button.
+To generate your first prompt, simply press the "Generate Brief"-button.
 A randomly generated design brief will be generated for you.
-Because of the huge amount of potential combinations, no brief is the same.
-Click the button as much as you want until you get a UX design brief you would like to work on.
+Because of the large number of potential combinations, no brief is the same.
+Press the button as much as you want until you get a UX design brief you would like to work on.
 Try to work on the fake client briefs just like you would when working on a real client's request and go through your whole UX process to get as much practice and the best result.

 Besides the FakeClients generator, you can also use some of the longer, written UX design briefs.
 These briefs go more in-depth into the design requirements and are typically a bit more difficult to work on for beginning UX designers.
 To get access to these longer briefs, you simply need to sign up for FakeClients and upgrade to FakeClients Pro.
 Once you've upgraded your account, just go to FakeClients.com/briefs and pick one of the briefs to start working on your practice project.
 These longer briefs are an excellent way to get more UX design practice and your practice projects will look great on your portfolio.
-When you're done with your first brief, simply pick another one as, with over 190 written briefs, there are more than enough for you to pick from.
-There's also a seven-day trial when you sign up for FakeClients Pro, so you'll have enough time to try it out.
+When you're done with your first brief, simply pick another one as, with over 200 written briefs, there are more than enough for you to pick from.